G-60. Evidence in Handpress-Era Books, 1450–1830

 We will cover the nineteenth-century origins of duplication, common duplicating processes like spirit, mimeography, xerography, and offset—as well as more unusual methods like verifax, electrofax, and Ozalid—through modern technologies such …

 N.B.
-Enrollment for this course is currently limited to participants in the RBS-Mellon Library and Archives Conservation Education (LACE) Consortium Program.
-The course is intended for book conservators who seek …
+Enrollment for this course is limited to participants in the RBS-Mellon Library and Archives Conservation Education (LACE) Consortium Program.
+The course is intended for book conservators who seek a …

 A continuation and extension of Introduction to the Principles of Bibliographical Description (G-10), this course is based on the intensive examination of a representative range of books from the c16-c19. …